SnowRunner-max/kearsarge-site/README.md

 # Kearsarge Site

 Interactive dossier for Tundra Seyfert and Tyrium research.
-The site includes an in-browser chat terminal that relays messages to a local llama.cpp instance through a SvelteKit server route, with lore content managed via Supabase.
+The site includes an in-browser chat terminal that relays messages to a local llama.cpp instance through a SvelteKit server route, with lore content managed via Supabase and local context files.

 ## Requirements

 - Node.js 18+
 - npm 9+
 - A running [llama.cpp](https://github.com/ggerganov/llama.cpp) server with `/completion` and `/health` endpoints
-- A [Supabase](https://supabase.com/) project for authentication and content storage
+- A [Supabase](https://supabase.com/) project for authentication and content storage (Optional if mocking data, but configured for prod)

 ## Setup